 The Belgian initiative “Ten keys to co-ownership for nature projects” won the Natura 2000 Award in 2020 for Reconciling interests / perceptions for their original approach to improving nature protection by involving a wide group of actors in nature decision-making.

-To mark their win, the project organisers held an event in northern Belgium on 24 October 2020.
+To mark their win, the main project organiser, Agentschap voor Natuur en Bos, held an event in the Natura 2000 site “Scheldt and Durme estuary running from the Dutch border to Gent”, in the Polders of Kruibeke area near Antwerp in northern Belgium on 24 October 2020.
 The invitees included the Flemish Minister of the Environment, Zuhal Demir, as well as representatives of local authorities, project volunteers and the press.

 The winner “Partnership for protection of Bulgarian old-growth forests in Natura 2000” from Bulgaria resolved a year-long conflict of interests between forest owners and nature conservationists.
 The initiative’s success was awarded the European Citizens’ Award 2020 after having received the highest number of votes from the public.

-The win was celebrated on 20 July 2021 in the Vitosha Mountains, an old-growth forest south-west of Sofia.
-The event had an extensive guest list, including the Bulgarian Executive Forest Agency; the Ministry of Agriculture, Food and Forestry, Bulgaria; WWF Bulgaria; the Association of Parks in Bulgaria; and the Balkani Wildlife Society as well as around 30 journalists, media representatives and influencers.
+The win was celebrated on 20 July 2021 in the “Vitosha” Natura 2000 site, an old-growth forest south-west of Sofia.
+The event organiser, the Bulgarian Executive Forest Agency, had issued an extensive guest list, including the Ministry of Agriculture, Food and Forestry, Bulgaria; WWF Bulgaria; the Association of Parks in Bulgaria; and the Balkani Wildlife Society as well as around 30 journalists, media representatives and influencers.

 The highlight of the event was a guided tour through the 100-year-old beech forest by the Executive Director of the Forest Agency and scientists from the Bulgarian Academy of Sciences during which participants learned about the forest’s characteristics and conservation value as well as about ongoing conservation efforts in Bulgaria in the context of Natura 2000.